-An inspirational, yet practical, blog providing career advice for college students and others.
+An inspirational, yet practical, blog written by Deborah Federico that provides career advice for college students and others.
 Following this blog will enable you to gain a competitive advantage in the job market and achieve your career goals.

 A major part of my job as a college career coach is to keep my